spk121/potato-make/README.md

 list.
 There are 3 components

 - NAME is a string that names the target.
-If this rule is being used to create a file, NAME is the name of the file to be output
+If this rule is being used to create a file, NAME is the name of the file to be output.

+  NAME can also be a predicate procedure that maps string->boolean.
+  But if NAME is a procedure, this rule cannot be used at the top-level target of a build.
 - PREREQUISITES, if provided, is a list of strings or procedures of zero arguments that evaluate to strings.
 Each entry is the name of a target that needs to be exist before this target is